ksss/raap/README.md

 - info: A somewhat visualized representation of the execution state.
 - debug: All information including stack traces.

+## Coverage

+RaaP randomly selects a type and generates a value for optional and union types.

+By default, displays the coverage of the type that actually produced the value.

+The coverage display can help you determine if a correction is needed.

+### Meaning of colored types

+- 🟢 Green: The type used to generate and validate the value.
+- 🔴 Red: A type that has never been used to generate or validate a value.
+- 🟡 Yellow: It is systematically difficult to determine if the type was used or not.
+(FIXME)

 ## Size

 Random values are determined based on size.